1996 Indianapolis 500

 During practice, the month activity was marred by the death of pole position winner Scott Brayton, who was killed on May 17, while testing a back-up car.
 The month was plagued by rain, as May 1996 was the fifth-wettest month of May at Indianapolis on record, and the fourth-wettest month of May in Indy 500 history.
 Off the track, this would also be the final "500" in which Mary F. Hulman delivered the starting command.
 The widow of Tony Hulman, and chairman of the board emeritus of the Indianapolis Motor Speedway, Hulman died April 10, 1998.

 This was the final year of the turbocharged engine formula that had dominated the race since the late-1960s.
 The IRL/IndyCar would switch to normally-aspirated engines for 1997–2011.
 The track had been newly repaved, and all-time track record speeds were set during practice and time trials.
-Arie Luyendyk set the official one-lap track record (237.498 mph), the four-lap track record (236.986 mph), and the fastest practice lap in Indy history (239.260 mph) just a fraction of a second shy of breaking the 240 mph barrier, while Eddie Cheever ran the fastest race lap (236.103 mph) in Indy 500 history - records that all still stand as of 2025.
+Arie Luyendyk set the official one-lap track record (237.498 mph), the four-lap track record (236.986 mph), and the fastest practice lap in Indy history (239.260 mph) just a fraction of a second shy of breaking the 240 mph barrier, while Eddie Cheever ran the fastest race lap (236.103 mph) in Indy 500 history – records that all still stand as of 2025.

 The field was filled to the traditional 33 cars, but only one car was bumped (then-unknown Billy Boat).
-A total of 17 rookies qualified for the race, a post-WWII record, led by reigning USAC Silver Crown, Sprint and Midget champion Tony Stewart, who would become a future IRL and NASCAR champion.
-Stewart qualified for the front row, started on pole position due to Brayton's death, and took home rookie of the year honors.
+A total of 17 rookies qualified for the race, a post-WWII record, led by reigning USAC Silver Crown, Sprint and Midget champion Tony Stewart, the future IRL and NASCAR champion.
+Stewart qualified for the front row, was elevated to the on pole position due to Brayton's death, and took home rookie of the year honors.
 While comprising half the field, only two rookies managed to finish in the top ten.

 Media attention of the open wheel "split" was highly critical going into the race, as a number of the IRL participants were ridiculed and the prestige of the Indianapolis 500 itself was brought into question.
 The "split" embittered a significant portion of the fanbase, and journalist Robin Miller of The Indianapolis Star was among the most outspoken of critics.
 However, the race itself was found to be competitive and entertaining, while the rival U.S. 500 suffered a multi-car pile-up prior to the green flag.